James Fitzsimons owns a nature reserve in Victoria, Australia.

-Nest boxes provide homes for a variety of species including the brush-tailed phascogale seen in the right-hand corner of this photo.
-Its tail really does resemble a brush.
-"It's been a bit of a revelation finding out what's living there," he says.
-"Some animals that you might never see just walking around are actually relatively abundant."
+Nest boxes provide homes for a species like the brush-tailed phascogale in the right-hand corner of this photo.
+"It's been a bit of a revelation finding out what's living there," Fitzsimons says.

 A common brushtail possum emerges from a nest box.